Citi is an advertising partner.

 Additional benefits

-In addition to its welcome bonus, round-up feature, annual redemption bonus and zero-interest offer, Citi Rewards+ Card benefits include standard Mastercard benefits, like $0 liability on unauthorized purchases and identity theft protection services.
-Plus, you’ll get access to Citi Entertainment, which gives you access to presale tickets, events and more.
+In addition to its welcome bonus, round-up feature, annual redemption bonus and intro APR offer, Citi Rewards+ Card benefits include standard Mastercard benefits, like $0 liability on unauthorized purchases and identity theft protection services.
+Plus, you’ll enjoy access to Citi Entertainment, which offers opportunities for presale tickets, events and more.
 Events could include music festivals, pro football games or even high-end restaurant experiences.

 Redemption options

-You can redeem your ThankYou points for a few different things, including:
+You can redeem your ThankYou points in a few different ways:

 • Gift cards